 in 1998 by the Sejm of the Republic of Poland.

 The Need to Know annual conference on intelligence and counterintelligence enables researchers from countries that once constituted the "free world" of the West and from countries that were once enslaved or directly occupied by the Third German Reich and the Soviet Union to meet.
 From the very beginning, the second goal was also to create a group of colleagues and friends, intelligence researchers from around the world - to create the possibility of "networking.

 Processes of political change and intelligence services are often interrelated.
 In popular culture, conspiracy theory of the hidden hand of secret services thrives, but what is the reality?
 The ninth Need to Know focuses on intelligence services ability to predict or even promote political change at home or abroad.
-Examples of such changes might include the unsuccessful communist coup in Estonia in 1924 or the revolutions of 1989 but could also be longer term changes such as the British colonization.
-Subject of papers might take the following into consideration:

 Conference-language is English.

 The conference is organized by the the International Centre for Defense and Security, Institute of National Remembrance - Commission for the Prosecution of Crimes against the Polish Nation, the Center for Cold War Studies of the University of Southern Denmark, the King’s College London, and the Norwegian Aviation Museum.

 Need to Know IX: Intelligence and Major Political Change